- Military Basics

 - Encourage learning at home.
 If your child is interested in insects, buy an ant farm.
-Talk about something in the news or a book he or she just read.
+Talk about something in the news or books you and other family members are reading.
 Fostering full-time learning is one of the best ways to equip children for life after graduation and future success.

 Build a relationship with your child’s school